dodona-edu/dodona-edu.github.io/en/references/tested-judge/template-description/README.md

 ---
-title: "TESTed template descriptions"
+title: "TESTed description templates"
-description: "TESTed template descriptions"
+description: "TESTed description templates"
 ---

-# Documentation template descriptions
+# Documentation description templates
-Template descriptions are used to only write once a descriptions.
+Description templates are used to only write a description once.
 That description can be instantiated foreach programming language that is necessary with the correct names and style conventions.

-The template descritions are written in the Mako-template files.
+The description templates will be written using the Mako templating system.
 TESTed supported two markup languages for the exercises: Markdown and HTML.
 The descriptions could be both written in English and Dutch.